Have you noticed worn parts of your Oriental or Persian carpet – even though it’s rarely used and hardly anyone every walks upon it?

 - Make sure it’s clean (never store a dirty rug).

 - Roll it up (never fold it).

 - Wrap it in a piece of clear polyethylene and secure the ends with ties, tucking the excess polyethylene into the rug.
-The plastic polyethylene is good protector against moths.
+Plastic polyethylene is a good protector against moths.
 (You shouldn’t need to worry about mold mildew unless the polyethylene gets wet, so inspect the stored rug regularly.)

-For more information on keeping your rug free from moths, contact the Persian Rug Cleaner of Dallas.
+For more information on keeping your rug free from insects, contact the Persian Rug Cleaner of Dallas.
 Give us a call at 972-447-9600.